Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Data

 \subsection{Optical spectroscopy}

 We obtained spectroscopy at multiple epochs for the sources in our sample, with phases varying from one day to over 200 days past the explosion day.
 One spectrum is obtained near peak luminosity for initial spectroscopic classification.
 Further spectral follow-up is part of the classification effort of the BTS and CLU surveys.
-We primarily use the Double Beam Spectrograph \citep[DBSP; ][]{Oke1982} on the Palomar 200 inch telescope and the Spectral Energy Distribution Machine \citep[SEDM; ][]{Blagorodnova2018, Rigault2019} on the Palomar 60 inch telescope for classification.
+We primarily use the Double Beam Spectrograph \citep[DBSP; ][]{Oke1982} on the Palomar 200-inch telescope and the Spectral Energy Distribution Machine \citep[SEDM; ][]{Blagorodnova2018, Rigault2019} on the Palomar 60 inch telescope for classification.
 The DBSP spectra reduction pipelines used are described in \citet{Bellm2016} and \citet{Roberson2022}.
 The SEDM data reduction pipeline is described in \citet{Rigault2019}.
-We also use spectra from the Alhambra Faint Object Spectrograph and Camera on the Nordic Optical Telescope \citep[NOT; ][]{Djupvik2010} and the Spectrograph for the Rapid Acquisition of Transients \citep[SPRAT;][]{Piascik2014} on the Liverpool Telescope, the Device Optimized for the LOw RESolution (DOLORES) on the Telescopio Nazionale Galileo (TNG).
+We also use spectra from the Spectrograph for the Rapid Acquisition of Transients \citep[SPRAT;][]{Piascik2014} on the Liverpool Telescope, the Alhambra Faint Object Spectrograph and Camera (ALFOSC) on the Nordic Optical Telescope \citep[NOT; ][]{Djupvik2010} and the Device Optimized for the LOw RESolution (DOLORES) on the Telescopio Nazionale Galileo (TNG).
 The SPRAT pipeline is based on the FrodoSpec pipeline \citep{Barnsley2012}.
-Late-time nebular-phase spectra were obtained using the Low Resolution Imaging Spectrometer (LRIS) on the Keck I telescope starting $\approx$ 30 days post explosion.
+The NOT and TNG data were reduced using the data-reduction pipelines PyNOT\footnote{\href{https://github.com/jkrogager/PyNOT}{https://github.com/jkrogager/PyNOT}} and PypeIt \citep{Prochaska2020a}.
+Late-time nebular-phase spectra were obtained using the Low Resolution Imaging Spectrometer (LRIS) on the Keck I telescope starting $\approx$ 50 days post explosion.
 For a couple of sources, we obtained multiple epochs of nebular-phase spectra using LRIS.
 The LRIS spectra were reduced using the automated \lpipe{} \citep{Perley2019} pipeline.
+We used a publicly available LRIS spectrum for SN 2021sjt from 8 July 2021 \citep{Siebert2021}.
 Table \ref{table:vel} lists the log of the observed spectra.
 Figure \ref{fig:all_photspectra} shows one photospheric spectrum obtained for each source and Figure \ref{fig:all_nebspectra} shows the obtained nebular spectra.